mohammedpascal/teable/README.md

 #### 2. Select Database

-we currently support `sqlite` (dev only) and `postgres`, you can switch between them by running the following command
+we currently support `postgres`, you can set up the database by running the following command

 ```sh
 make switch-db-mode